laderast/RBootcamp_old/chapter3.md

 `filter()` is a very useful `dplyr` command.
 It allows you to subset a `data.frame` based on variable criteria.

-For example, if we wanted to subset `biopics` to those movies that were made in the `UK` we'd use the following statement.
+For example, if we wanted to subset `biopics` to those movies that were made in the `UK` we'd use the following statement:

 ```{r}
 #subset the data using filter